Jasonpompee/aws-api-monitor/README.md

 - Logs execution details to AWS CloudWatch

 ## Configuration

 The Lambda function loads its configuration from a JSON file stored in Amazon S3.

-Example configuration file:
-## Configuration

-The Lambda function loads its configuration from a JSON file stored in Amazon S3.